a19836/bloxtor/README.md

 ## Versions

+### Version 1.2

+This is the Bloxtor version for PHP 7.3 or higher (tested until PHP8.4).
+What was fixed:
+- Transformed framework to work in PHP 7.3, 7.4, 8.0, 8.2, 8.3 and 8.4;
+- Errors fixed;

 ### Version 1.1

+Bloxtor version for PHP 5.6 or higher (tested until PHP 7.2).
 What was fixed:
 - Transform framework to be more user-friendly;
 - Was added tutorials (documentation and videos);